MCAT® Exam for International Students | Eligibility, Requirements, and Key Details

 MCAT Eligibility Requirements for International Students

 International students who plan to apply to a health professions school are eligible to take the MCAT.
-There are no course prerequisites, but it’s suggested to complete introductory science, psychology, and sociology courses at your university before attempting the exam.
+There are no extra requirements beyond the general MCAT eligibility criteria.
+As long as you meet the basic eligibility standards, you can register for the MCAT and take the exam.
+However it’s recommended that you complete introductory science, psychology, and sociology courses at your university before attempting the exam.
 “Health professions school” is defined by the AAMC as:

 M.D.-Granting Programs